turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

     The specific sorting algorithm used permits partial sorts of a view onto the system so that you may spread the cost of sorting over a period of time for better performance.
 The actual number of steps used depends on maxParticles, but this will place an upper bound on that number.
 By default a view will be completely sorted at every rendering.

 ``maxLifeTime``
-    The maximum life permissable for any particle in the system, it will not be possible to created a particle whose life-time is greater than this value.
+    The maximum life permissible for any particle in the system, it will not be possible to created a particle whose life-time is greater than this value.

 ``animation`` (Optional)
     The animation :ref:`Texture <texture>` created by the :ref:`ParticleBuilder <particlebuilder>` object representing the animations of all particles to be created in this system, used by a compatible rendering shader.